kontena/kontena/docs/using-kontena/loadbalancer.md

 ## Config Env variables for balanced services

+These options are defined on the services that are balanced through lb.

 * `KONTENA_LB_MODE`: mode of load balancing, possible values: http (default), tcp
 * `KONTENA_LB_BALANCE`: load balancing algorithm to use, possible values are: roundrobin (default), source, leastcon
 * `KONTENA_LB_INTERNAL_PORT`: service port that is attached to load balancer